Guide for Wildfire Smoke

 Health Issues from Wildfire Smoke

-With the season getting longer every year and wildfires burn thousands of acres, it's important for people to take precautions in numerous ways.
+With the season getting longer every year and wildfires burning thousands of acres, it's important for people to take precautions in numerous ways.

-Tiny particulates in smoke travel deep into the lungs, where they evade the body’s defense systems, Nolan says.
+Tiny particulates in smoke travel deep into the lungs, where they evade the body’s defense systems.
 That poses an especially big threat to people with asthma, cardiovascular disease or lung diseases.

-Children are susceptible even if they’re healthy, she says, because their lungs are still developing.
+Children are more susceptible to polluted air even if they’re healthy because their lungs are still developing.

 How to Protect Yourself